 Set the budget for your garden design

-If your budget is tight and you are looking to save money on your garden design, avoid these choices and go for high-impact, low-cost design solutions.
+If your budget is tight and you are looking to save money on your garden design, go for high-impact, low-cost design solutions.
 Reclaimed and recycled materials generally cost less than new, while ‘fluid’ materials, such as gravel, are cheaper than paving.
 You should also opt for plants over hardscape.
 In many gardens, it’s possible to cover or clad rather than remove – a sound concrete pad, for example, might be the ideal sub-base for attractive paving.
 Check out our guide to exterior cladding and render to learn more.

 Always have a contingency fund.
 Between 5 to 15 per cent of the total budget is ideal, but the higher the better, especially if you are tackling the project yourself.
 While savings will be made in some areas, inevitably you will make mistakes in others.

 Sloping gardens: why they cost more and how to cut costs

 A garden that is sloped, has insufficient drainage, or structural elements that need to be removed, such as walls, garden rooms or old paving, will cost more to redesign as the initial outlay for the preparatory works will be higher than when dealing with a plain, flat area.